AbhishekKhangare21/Weather-App/README.md

-This is The Basic Weather App ,That I Created Using React JS I used The basic concepts like Fetch API, Hooks ,Ternary Operator. and For Data Fetching i used openweather API.
+This is dhe dasic weather app ,That i created using react JS I used the basic concepts like fetch API, hooks ,ternary operator, and dor data detching i used openweather API.

 # Getting Started with Create React App